wtimkey/wtimkey.github.io/index.md

 - 5/2020 -    Graduated (with distinction!) from Cornell Unviersity with a BA in Linguistics

 ## Publications
-William Timkey and Marten van Schijndel.
-"All Bark and No Bite: Rogue Dimensions in Transformer Language Models Obscure Representational Quality" In <i>Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP)</i>.
+William Timkey and Marten van Schijndel. "[All Bark and No Bite: Rogue Dimensions in Transformer Language Models Obscure Representational Quality](https://arxiv.org/abs/2109.04404)" In <i>Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP)</i>.
 2021.
 (9% oral)
-<div class='dllinks'>&lfloor; <a href="/assets/pdf/timkey_vanschijndel-2021-emnlp.pdf">pdf</a> &rfloor;</div><br>

-Matt Wilber, William Timkey, and Marten van Schijndel.
-"To Point or Not to Point: Understanding How Abstractive Summarizers Paraphrase Text" In <i>Proceedings of the 2021 Findings of the ACL</i>.
+Matt Wilber, William Timkey, and Marten van Schijndel. "[To Point or Not to Point: Understanding How Abstractive Summarizers Paraphrase Text](https://aclanthology.org/2021.findings-acl.298/)" In <i>Proceedings of the 2021 Findings of the ACL</i>.
 2021.
-<div class='dllinks'>&lfloor; <a href="/assets/pdf/wilber_etal-2021-findings_acl.pdf">pdf</a> &rfloor;</div><br>

 ## Teaching
 Fall 2021:    STAT 104 - Introduction to Quantitative Methods for Economics @ Harvard University (Teaching Fellow)

 Summer 2021:  STAT 100 - Introduction to Quantitative Methods @ Harvard University (Teaching Fellow)

 Spring 2021:  STAT 102 - Introduction to Quantitative Methods for Life Sciences @ Harvard University (Teaching Fellow)

 Fall 2020:    STAT 104 - Introduction to Quantitative Methods for Economics @ Harvard University (Teaching Fellow)

 Summer 2020:  STAT 100 - Introduction to Quantitative Methods @ Harvard University (Teaching Fellow)

 Spring 2020:  INFO 2950 - Introduction to Data Science @ Cornell University (Teaching Assistant)

-Fall 2017: First Year Seminar in Computer Science @ SUNY Buffalo (Teaching Assistant)
+Fall 2017:    CSE 199 - First Year Seminar in Computer Science @ SUNY Buffalo (Teaching Assistant)